-In Bloomsbury, London is the world’s finest collection of historical artefacts under one roof – and even the roof is a world-class masterpiece!
+In Bloomsbury, London is the world’s finest collection of historical artefacts under one roof – even the roof is a world-class masterpiece!
 This article will highlight the must-see exhibits at the British Museum.
-If you only have time to visit one museum or gallery, you need look no further!
+If you only have time to visit one museum or gallery, look no further!

 The British Museum is the world’s oldest national gallery (although the Vatican museum is older).
 There are eight million objects, seven main galleries and ninety-five (large) public rooms inviting six million visitors per year.